You’re going to flip over these Eggless Chocolate Chip Cookies with Pumpkin.

-- Cream the sugar, shortening, pumpkin, and vanilla together.
-Mix until light and well combined.
+- Cream the stevia, shortening, pumpkin, and vanilla until well combined.
 If you’re using a mixer, start slowly as the stevia can be powdery – too fast and you’ll have a stevia cloud over your head!

-- Mix the flour, baking soda and ground cinnamon.
-Stir the flour mixture into the creamed mixture.
-Mix until combined.
-Stir in the chocolate chips.
+- Stir in the chocolate chips.
 (You’ll find the cookie batter is very dough like – that’s OK.)

 - Measure out a tablespoon of the cookie dough.
 Roll into a ball and flatten it into a round disc.
 Place on an ungreased baking sheet.